hardwario/docs/cloud/cloud-v2/index.md

 ### Tags

 Tags are useful for organizing similar devices together, or you can create a callback and connect it to the tag.
 So tagged devices will trigger your callback when sending uplink messages.

+Tags might also help you filter and categorize different types of devices.

 You can have multiple tags assigned to a device.

 ### Labels